 Why not get a quote from thinkmoney, we’ll search our panel of insurers including names like Axa, Highway (part of LV=) and Sabre, to find you a competitive quote.
-What’s more thinkmoney Personal Account customers get a discount of up to 20%.
+What’s more thinkmoney Managed Current Account customers get a discount of up to 20%.
 We also offer the option of paying for you insurance monthly, even if your credit rating isn’t perfect.

 Can't afford a new car?
 Here's what you need to know about buying a second-hand car.